 - The set of the first series of Malaysian banknotes (issued in 1967) were sold at auction for £100,000 in 2007

 - To commemorate the 1998 Commonwealth Games in Kuala Lumpur, a RM50 polymer banknote was issued.
 It is hardly ever seen in normal usage, and it is now a collectors' item

-Want to see how far your Ringgit will take you?
-Check out our Travel Money Guide here for expert tips and destination costs.
+Want to see how far your MYR will go?
+Check out our Malaysia Travel Money Guide for expert tips and destination costs.